 Salary and Employment Outlook

-While the BLS doesn't have specific data for greenhouse technicians, it does indicate that agricultural and food science technicians, a related group of workers, might see a five percent employment increase from 2014 to 2024.
-These professionals earned a median salary of $36,480 as of May 2015, according to the BLS.
+While the BLS doesn't have specific data for greenhouse technicians, it does indicate that agricultural and food science technicians, a related group of workers, might see a six percent employment increase from 2018 to 2028.
+These professionals earned a median salary of $40,860 as of May 2018, according to the BLS.

 Many jobs in greenhouse management require workers to understand the basics of running a business, including hiring and supervising employees, creating a budget, monitoring marketing efforts and tracking inventory.
 Nursery managers must also be able to choose the best plants to grow based on their location and clients' needs.